Rimjhim117/Personalized_Recommendation_System/README.md

-# Personalized-Recommendation-System-

-This project is a web-based recipe recommendation system built with Python and the Flask framework.
-It uses a simple algorithm to suggest recipes based on user ratings, providing an intuitive way for users to discover new dishes.
+Recipe Recommendation System

+This project is a content-based recipe recommendation system built as an interactive web application using Streamlit.
+It intelligently suggests new recipes to users by analyzing the ingredients and instructions of existing recipes.
+The recommendation engine leverages machine learning techniques to provide personalized and relevant suggestions.

-📋 Features
+✨ Features

-    Recipe Discovery: Users can get a list of recommended recipes directly from the home page.

-    Top-Rated Recommendations: The system suggests the highest-rated recipes from a curated dataset.

-    User Feedback and Ratings: The application allows users to provide ratings and submit feedback for recipes, contributing to future improvements.

-    RESTful API Endpoints: A simple server provides endpoints for retrieving recommendations and submitting data.
+    Content-Based Recommendation Engine: The application uses TF-IDF vectorization and cosine similarity to find recipes that are similar to each other based on their content, providing smart and relevant suggestions.

+    Interactive User Interface: The app features a clean and user-friendly interface powered by Streamlit, allowing users to interact with the recommendation system easily.

-    Data-Driven: The system is powered by three CSV files that store recipe details, user ratings, and user feedback.
+    Data-Driven: The core of the system is built upon a dataset of recipes, ratings, and user feedback, allowing for further enhancements.

 💻 Technologies Used

+    Streamlit: The main framework used for building the interactive web application interface.

-    Python: The primary programming language for the application logic.
+    Python: The core programming language for all logic and data processing.

-    Flask: A lightweight web framework used to build the web server and API endpoints.

-    Pandas: A data manipulation library for reading and processing the recipe, ratings, and feedback data from CSV files.
+    Pandas: Used for efficient data manipulation and handling the recipe datasets.

+    Scikit-learn: The machine learning library that provides the TF-IDF vectorizer and cosine similarity functions for the recommendation algorithm.

+    NumPy: Used for numerical operations, likely for handling the similarity matrix.

 📂 Project Structure

-    app.py: The main Python script that runs the Flask server, defines the routes, and contains the recommendation logic.
+    app.py: The primary Streamlit script that runs the application and contains the recommendation logic.

     recipes.csv: Contains a database of recipes, including their names, ingredients, and instructions.